Container Orchestration

 helm version

-Using Helm Charts with Infinite Scale
+Using Our Helm Charts with Infinite Scale

 The Helm chart is still in an experimental phase and has not yet been published on a Helm chart repository.
 For your convenience, ownCloud provides an ocis-charts git repository.